 The Stewardship of Objects

-It is mid-October and the buttery reach of the sun through the southern windows of our house is beginning its annual exploration of a tin box that I keep on a bedside table.
+It is the beginning of January and the low reach of the sun through the southern windows of our house is beginning its morning exploration of a box that I keep on a bedside table.
 I rummaged this box out of group of things bound for a charity after the last of our parents passed away.

-The box is an old tin candy container from the nineteen twenties, valueless in any monetary sense, but a handsome box and a good size to hold a variety of other things that also have no monetary value but which are important to me; a letter written by one of my children, a valentine picture drawn by another, a dog tag from a pet I had as a child that made away with a piece of my heart, a train ticket stub to Barcelona, a haunted house trinket from Disneyland that my son couldn’t imagine living without, an acorn saved from a day I will always remember, a bill from a small Parisian hotel and a few pictures and other souvenirs that have the ability to warm an otherwise cold winter’s day.
+The box is an old tin candy container from the nineteen twenties, valueless in any monetary sense, but a handsome box and a good size to hold a variety of things that, like the box, also have no monetary value but which are important to me; a letter written by one of my children, a Valentine card drawn by another when he was in the third grade, a dog tag from a pet I had as a child that made away with a piece of my heart, a train ticket stub to Barcelona, a haunted house trinket from Disneyland that my son couldn’t imagine living without, an acorn saved from a day I will always remember, a bill from a small Parisian hotel, and a few pictures and other souvenirs that have the ability to warm an a winter’s day.

-In the northern hemisphere October marks the turning or our attention from landscape to interior, from the sun to fire, from the sand to chair.
-Nature and darkness herds us out of the forest and inside to our homes and a greater awareness of the objects and rituals in our lives which provide us feelings of comfort.
+In the northern hemisphere January marks the mid-point of our having turned our attention from landscape to interior, from the sun to fire, from the sand to chair.
+Nature and darkness have for several months herded us out of the forest and to inside to our homes and to a greater awareness of the objects and rituals in our lives which provide us feelings of comfort.